Galois module structure of some elementary $p$-abelian extensions: Introduction

 The most natural structure on $J(K)$ is that of an $\mathbb{F}_p$-vector space.
 Artin-Schreier and Kummer theory tell us that for any $\ell \in \mathbb{N}$, the $\ell$-dimensional subspaces of $J(K)$ are in bijection with elementary $p$-abelian extensions of $K$ of rank $\ell$.
 Since $K$ is a Galois extension of $F$ in the context of this paper, $J(K)$ is more than just a vector space: it is an $\mathbb{F}_p[\Gal(K/F)]$-module.
 This structure encodes additional Galois-theoretic information about elementary $p$-abelian extensions of $K$.
 Specifically, the finite $\mathbb{F}_p[\Gal(K/F)]$-submodules of $J(K)$ are in bijection with the elementary $p$-abelian extensions of $K$ which are additionally Galois over $F$.

 In the case where $\Gal(K/F)$ is a cyclic $p$-group, the module structure of $J(K)$ has already been computed.
 The surprise in computing the structure of $J(K)$ in that case isn't so much that it has a computable decomposition, but rather that its decomposition is far simpler than one might expect \emph{a priori}.
 Specifically, it contains at most $2\log_p(|\Gal(K/F)|)+1$ isomorphism classes of indecomposable summands from the $|\Gal(K/F)|$ possibilities.
+For example, if $\Gal(K/F)$ is a cyclic group of order $p^2$, there are $p^2$ indecomposable cyclic modules with dimensions $1,2,\cdots,p^2$.
+In the decomposition of $J(K)$, however, only cyclic modules of dimensions $1$, $2$, $p$, $1+p$, and $p^2$ can occur.
 Not only that, but for any given module $M \subseteq J(K)$ and its corresponding elementary $p$-abelian extension $L/K$, there is an explicit dictionary which allows one to connect module- and field-theoretic properties of $M$ to the group structure of $\Gal(L/F)$ (see \cite{MSS1,MS1,Schultz}).
 These two ingredients have provided a new approach for analyzing absolute Galois groups, including both automatic realization results and realization multiplicity results which serve to distinguish the class of absolute Galois groups within the larger category of profinite groups (\cite{BS,CMSHp3,MSSauto,MS2}).

 Outside of the case where $\Gal(K/F)$ is a cyclic $p$-group, there have also been a few explorations into the module structure of $J(K)$ (and related objects) when $\Gal(K/F)$ is noncyclic.
 The interested reader may consult \cite{CheboluMinac,CMSS,Eimer,MST}.